Blinkx-IO/blink/README.md

 </p>

 <h3 align="center">
-  Design experiences visually, deliver content in a blink.
+  Design experiences visually, deliver content faster.
 </h3>
 <p align="center">
   Seamlessly use Blink with the stack of your choice.